MicrosoftDocs/visualstudio-docs/subscriptions/aliasing.md

 3. Make the necessary updates in the sign-in email address field.

 4. Click save and the changes will take effect.
 If you need to make these changes to a large quantity of users, you can utilize the bulk edit feature.
-Read the [Edit multiple subscribers using bulk edit](edit-license#edit-multiple-subscribers-using-bulk-edit) article for more information about that process.
+Read the **Edit multiple subscribers using bulk edit** section of our [Edit subscriptions]](edit-license.md) article for more information about that process.

 ## Next steps
 Learn more about managing Visual Studio subscriptions.